wmann95/EvolutionSimulator/README.md

-# OpenGLStuff
+# Evolution Simulator

-Hello!
-This is a small project I've been working on for a little while now.
-I'm learning OpenGL using GLAD, GLFW, and GLM.
+Greetings!
+This is a project I've been working on for a while as a bit of a passion project.
+It started out as a way for me to learn how to use OpenGL and a couple of other libraries, but has turned into a project about simulating evolution through selective pressure and randomly generated mutations in the organisms' neural networks.

-If you would like to compile this, you will need to place your glad folder, glfw-3.3.5.bin.WIN64 foder, and glm folder folder into the EvolutionSimulator folder.
-You can otherwise just relink the solution to where the files are located on your computer.
-You'll also need to add appropriate libraries in the glfw-3.3.5.WIN64 folder to your additional library directories section.
+To run this, you will have to include the GLAD, GLFW-3.3.7, and GLM libraries.